Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 **Lategame**: Compiled from flickers in dying power relays along the German border.

 > "The bursts translate to a countdown.
 Or maybe a clock.
-But the dates... they’re still ahead of us."
+But the dates... they're still ahead of us."

-*If analyzed, the Living Chronicle gains a speculative “pending event marker,” changing survivor perception of future collapse phases.*
+*If analyzed, the Living Chronicle gains a speculative "pending event marker," changing survivor perception of future collapse phases.*
 <!-- /fragment-meta -->

 <!-- fragment-meta